 - Site specific response plans (EHS facilities), collect and review

-- Dispense public information as required by regulations Community Right-to-Know, LEPC meeting notices, education on how public can/should protect themselves (shelter-in-place education)
+- Dispense public information as required by Community Right-to-Know regulations, LEPC meeting notices, education on how public can/should protect themselves (shelter-in-place education)

 - Ensure maintenance of emergency response list

-All meetings are open to the public and held in the Multi-Purpose Room, on the second floor of the Cabarrus County Governmental Center, 65 Church St., Concord, NC, unless otherwise noted.
+All meetings are open to the public and held in the Multi-Purpose Room on the 2nd floor of the Cabarrus County Governmental Center, 65 Church St, Concord NC, unless otherwise noted.

 Recommended Parking Location: Cabarrus County Governmental Center Public Parking Deck located on Means Street.